Keyclic/docs-en/applications.rst

 The *moderator* is a specific status given by the Keyclic service, who can **moderate** feedbacks from an *application* before they are sent as reports to the chosen organization.

-This moderation filters every feedback to avoid content "violating"/"breaking" general terms of use of an application or website.
+This moderation filters every feedback to avoid content violating general terms of use of an application or website.
 For example, pornographic content, racial discrimination, etc.

 Several *moderators* can moderate feedbacks of one *application*.
 However, a *moderator* can't moderate feedbacks from more than one *application*

-Note: The *moderator* may not be a member of the organization it is moderating for nor a Keyclic employee.
+Note: The *moderator* may not be a member of the organization it is moderating for, nor a Keyclic employee.

 Special case
 ------------

-Not all feedback are moderated, those made by a trusty user are directly sent to the organization (See :ref:`feedbacks-organization-member`.)
+Not all feedbacks are moderated, those made by a trusty user are directly sent to the organization (See :ref:`feedbacks-agent`.)